prathvirajpshetty/Michael-s/README.md

 ### Content Type: Banner
 - Removed `Open in new tab` from `CTA 1` and `CTA 2`.
+- Added 3 visibility rules, if color is Custom, show color picker.

 ### Content Type: Carousel
 - Removed `Open in new tab` from `Link` field.
+- Added 3 visibility rules, if color is Custom, show color picker.

 ### Content Type: Category Tile
 - Removed `Open in new tab` from `CTA` field.